8 Things You Didn't Know About the Rasmussen University Law Enforcement Program

 This is perhaps the most important feature of any Law Enforcement program—will it get you where you need to go?
 Not every Criminal Justice or Law Enforcement program meets the standards set for local law enforcement licensing.

-The Law Enforcement program at Rasmussen College does meet this standard—which means graduates are eligible to sit for the State of Minnesota’s Peace Officer Licensing Examination.
+The Law Enforcement program at Rasmussen University does meet this standard—which means graduates are eligible to sit for the State of Minnesota’s Peace Officer Licensing Examination.
 This is essential for anyone who wants to work as a police officer, sheriff’s deputy, State Patrol officer or in any other Peace Officer role in Minnesota.

 2. Students hone their skills at a top-notch training facility

 What does a top-quality skills training facility look like in law enforcement?
-Michael Ardolf, Law Enforcement Coordinator at Rasmussen College, says the Eagan, MN campus’ state-of-the-art skills training facility attracts graduates from other Law Enforcement programs as well as professionals already out in the field.
+Michael Ardolf, Law Enforcement Coordinator at Rasmussen University, says the Eagan, MN campus’ state-of-the-art skills training facility attracts graduates from other Law Enforcement programs as well as professionals already out in the field.